 Nov.
 27-28; Dec.
 5, 12, 19: St. Nick on the Bricks, visits with Santa from 11am-2pm

 Dec.
 4: Eries annual holiday event includes Santas workshop, caroling, complimentary smores, a living nativity, free hayrides and a parade.
 Check for 2020 updates at eriechamber.org.

 Nov.
 27-Dec.
 6: This year, the Holiday Mountain Market sales and auction have moved to an online format.
 The auction will start Black Friday and run ten days.
 There will also be some small, socially distanced events around the town Dec 12-13, which will also serve as an opportunity for buyers to come pick up their goods if they choose not to have them shipped.
 Check mountainpeaklife.org for more details.

 Hotel Boulderado Holiday Tea Series

-The Hotel Boulderado hosts a series of annual holiday-themed teas, often paired with holiday bazaars and live entertainment.
-Check www.boulderado.com for details and registration.
-The Boulderado is at 2115 13th St.
+The Hotel Boulderado hosts a series of annual holiday-themed teas each year, often paired with holiday bazaars and live entertainment.
+Check boulderado.com for 2020 updates.
+The Boulderado is at 2115 13th St., Boulder.